I spent some time in Chicago this past week learning about all kinds of things with other bloggers and online business owners.

 I was happy to continue the tradition with just the two of us.
 The book includes questions and discussion starters throughout, which really helped to spark some deep conversations during the drive.

 The story is captivating and shares how one can go from the pits of despair to a life of hope and meaning.
-Before I knew it we had gotten through half the book by the time we arrived to Chicago.
+Before I knew it we had gotten through half the book by the time we arrived in Chicago.

 We stayed at the Westin and the view from our room was spectacular at night.